gazev/auction-server/README.md

 - [X] - bid

 # Notes
-There are many weird things in the code like, random empty lines that differ from the normal style of the rest of the code, comments that seem to be misplaced/forgotten, inconsistent /** */ usage, interchangeable and inconsistant use of LOG_DEBUG and LOG_ERROR, etc. It's 6k lines of code, we are tired :(
+There are many weird things in the code like, random empty lines that differ from the normal style of the rest of the code, comments that seem to be misplaced/forgotten, inconsistent /** */ usage, interchangeable and inconsistant use of LOG_DEBUG and LOG_ERROR, etc. It's 6k lines of code, we are tired :l